tdunham19/OrbiSeq/README.md

 OrbiSeq is a nextflow pipeline that will perform alignment, variant calling, and create consensus sequences from Illumina or Nanopore sequence data for any *Orbivirus* with 10 segments.

 ### Platform:
 This pipeline has the capability to run either Illumina or Nanopore sequencing data.
 When running this pipeline the user must specify which platform their data came from by using the --platform parameter.

+## Input Files

+### Sequence Data:
+- Users will direct the pipeline where fastq files are located by using the fastq_dir parameter.
+Illumina and Nanopore data should not be run through the pipeline at the same time.
+	- Illumina: Paired-end reads (R1 and R2)
+	- Nanopore: Users must concatenate raw read files into a single fastq.gz file.

 ### Reference: